shahramyalameha/burai/docs/source/usage/project/atoms_viewer.rst

 Add Atom
 --------
 We introduce the operation of put the atom.
-The first step is clicking the area which users want to put the atom, then menu window appears.
+The first step is clicking the area which users want to put the atom, then menu window appears with right click.
 Users select “Put an atom”

 .. image:: ../../../img/projects/imgCreateJob_PutAtom00.png
    :scale: 30 %